akshay19satle/DMart-Sales-EDA/README.md

 7. Quantity – Quantity of the product sold
 8. Description – Product details or origin
 9. BreadCrumbs – Category path for easy navigation
-### Newly Added Columns
-10. Revenue - Total revenue generated from the product
+10. Revenue - Total revenue generated from the product (Newly Added Columns)
 11. Discount Percentage - Percentage discount offered on the original price

 ## Insights